appinho/SARosPerceptionKitti/README.md

 4) Store preprocessed semantic segmentated images:

-    * The Camera data is preprocessed within a Deep Neural Network to create semantic segmentated images.
+    * The camera data is preprocessed within a Deep Neural Network to create semantic segmentated images.
 With this step a "real-time" performance on any device (CPU usage) can be guaranteed

 ```
 mkdir ~/kitti_data/0060/segmented_semantic_images/
 cd ~/kitti_data/0060/segmented_semantic_images/
 ```

    * For any other scenario follow this steps: Well pre-trained network with an IOU of 73% can be found here: [Finetuned Google's DeepLab on KITTI Dataset](https://github.com/hiwad-aziz/kitti_deeplab)

 ### Discussion